Postdoc opportunity in ice-ocean interaction (modeling) Fall 2019

 The Geophysical Institute of the University of Alaska Fairbanks is seeking a Postdoc for the NSF project "Understanding the controls on spatial and temporal variability in ice discharge using a Greenland-wide ice sheet model".
 The overall goal of this project is to develop novel parametrizations of ice-ocean interaction that are suitable for large scale ice-sheet modeling.
 The interdisciplinary project is co-led by Andy Aschwanden (UAF; ice sheet modeling) and Patrick Heimbach (U Texas at Austin, ocean modeling) and comprises two Postdoc positions, one focussing on the ocean side (see separate announcement) and the other on the ice sheet side (this posting).
 The student here at UAF will implement and test parameterizations within the framework of the Parallel Ice Sheet Model (PISM) but will closely collaborate with U Texas, including mutual visits.

-We seek motivated candidates with a degree (preferably a M.Sc. or equivalent) in geosciences, physics, mathematics, engineering or related fields.
+We seek motivated candidates with a PhD in geosciences, physics, mathematics, engineering or related fields.
 Basic experience in numerical modeling, good oral and written communication skills are a prerequisite.

 For more information, please contact Andy Aschwanden (email@example.com).